 Not only Chinese people but also others believe dragons are a great symbol of fortune and luck.
 This idea may be a reason for seeing a picture of a dragon on the wall of many casinos.

 We have already started the relationship between Chinese dragons and agriculture.
 According to Chinese mythology, dragons are the weather and season controllers.
 Because of having wings, male dragons can fly and bring rainy clouds with themselves, and female dragons are earthly waters like seas, rivers, and wells controllers.

 In Chinese belief, those who were born in the year of the dragon are nobler than others.
-They believe these are selected humans, and they have good fortune in their life.
+They believe these are selected humans, and they have good fortune in their lives.
 They are usually more powerful and healthier than others.

 Chinese fiction dragons are wise and thoughtful creatures.
 They overcame many difficult situations by using their wisdom.
 Some academic organizations in China have used dragons in their logo.

-Different Colors, Different Symbols
+Chinese Dragon Colors, Different Symbols

 There are different colors for Chinese dragons, and each one contains a unique message and symbolizes differently.
 Dragons may be in different colors, but there are five primary colors: Red, green, black, blue, and yellow.

 People usually put blue and green dragons with each other.
 Blue dragons symbolize the power of the sky and are related to the rains and water, while green ones symbolize nature and Earth’s fertility.
 Most people associate white dragons with purity.
 In some regions, people may believe they have a relation to death.
 Red dragons are considered symbols of both good fortune and happiness.
 You can see red dragons at almost all parties and ceremonies, especially at weddings.